c-sanders/Quaternion/README.md

 p' = qpq'
 ```

+where $p$ denotes the point which is to be rotated, $p'$ denotes the point which results after applying the rotation,
+$q$ denotes the rotation quaternion, and $q'$ denotes the conjugate of the rotation matrix.

-If you don't pause the video, and therefore not use it as an interactive app, then
+If you don't pause the video, and thereby not use it as an interactive app, then
 it will begin by depicting a unit quaternion sphere which is centred on the origin of the co-ordinate system.
 Note that
 in this case, the three axes which comprise the co-ordinate system, are labelled $x$, $y$, and $z$ respectively.
 Also note that unless you change it, the surface of the sphere should have three points marked on it.
 These should
-be denoted as $f(i)$, $f(j)$ and $f(k)$ respectively.
+be denoted as $f(i)$ - which is represented by a green point, $f(j)$ - which is reprsented by a red point,
+and $f(k)$ - which is reprsented by a blue point.
 The information in the top left of the app window, tells us
-that values for each of these three points is calculated using the generic formula;
+that the values for each of these three points is calculated using the formula;

 ```math
 f(p) = q \cdot p \cdot q^{-1}